getartistry/artistry/wp-content/plugins/addons-for-elementor/readme.txt

 5. The Addons for Elementor plugin documentation.

 == Changelog ==

+= 1.6 =
+* Added – Compatibility with Elementor and Elementor PRO 2.
+* Added - Dynamic field connections for most widgets supported by Elementor 2.
+* Updated - Removed Livemesh prefix from all elements.
+For example, Livemesh Services is now named Services, Livemesh Tabs is now Tabs, Livemesh Grid is now Posts Grid etc.
+* Added - Ability to specify client name in HTML for additional formatting.
+* Updated - Waypoints script with new API for handling events on scroll
+* Fixed - Some themes can break animations and report script errors for elements like piecharts, odometers, progress bars etc.

 = 1.5.4 =
 * Fixed – Livemesh Grid columns can break in certain resolutions in FireFox.